Prospective Faculty and Staff with Disabilities

 - Kingston Access Bus offers specialized, non-emergency medical and community transportation.

-- Accessible Taxis: As of December 20, 2013, Modern Taxi welcomes the first “on-demand accessible taxi” to their fleet.
-Call (613) 546-2222 to book.
+- Accessible Taxis: City Taxi has two (2) on-demand accessible taxis in their fleet.
+Call (613) 542-3333 to book.
 The City is working with the Taxi Commission to bring more accessible taxis to the City of Kingston.
 See this Dec.
 18, 2012 Information Report to Council for details.

 Health and Wellness